 - Duration: up to 5 years

-- Evaluation criterion: scientific excellence
+- Sole evaluation criterion: scientific excellence of researcher and research proposal

 - Calls for proposals: published once a year